Toasted-ctrl/ai_api/README.md

 - Add HMAC hashing and verification for each path.
 - Add Chat Completion support for all supported Providers.
 - Add OpenAI support.
+- Build a function to locate which server is currently supporting translategemma: Check internal servers first, follow by external ones.
+Return internal as this one is free of charge.

 ### Long Term
 - Add support for more Login providers.